EOSIO/history-tools/README.md

 We're considering dropping client-side wasms and switching the format of the first type of query to JSON RPC, Graph QL, or another format.
 We're seeking feedback on this switch.

-## fill-rocksdb, wasm-ql-rocksdb
+## combo-rocksdb, fill-rocksdb, wasm-ql-rocksdb

-This pair functions identically to `fill-pg` and `wasm-ql-pg`, but stores data using RocksDB instead of postgresql.
+These function identically to `fill-pg` and `wasm-ql-pg`, but store data using RocksDB instead of postgresql.
 Since RocksDB is an embedded database instead of a database server, this option may be simpler to administer.
 RocksDB also saves space and fills quicker.

+* `combo-rocksdb`: Fills the database and answers queries.
+Use this for queries against a live database.
+* `fill-rocksdb`: Use this when filling a database for the first time.
+It fills faster than `combo-rocksdb` but can't answer queries.
+Switch to `combo-rocksdb` after the database catches up with the chain.
+* `wasm-ql-rocksdb`: Rarely used.
+Queries a database that isn't being filled.

 ## Contributing